 By Colin Andrews - November 22, 2009

 about who is to blame for climate change and if its caused by increases in the levels of CO2 or its this or that.
 Whether Al

-Gore is heading a secret agenda and even if he deserves his Nobel Peace Prize and the rest is of
+Gore is heading a secret agenda and even if he deserves his Nobel Peace Prize and the rest is of little immediate concern.

 the truth slowly emerges and its not pleasant - The fraud was a fraud as many suspected - But

 Copenhagen has come and gone with a huge disappointment for our Kids - Mission

-accomplished and big industry gets straight back down to its dirty
+accomplished and big industry gets straight back down to its dirty tricks:

 Sir John Houghton explains to Steve Connor how global warming sceptics have misrepresented his views